DataONEorg/hashstore-java/README.md

 ```

 **How do I retrieve an object if I have the pid?**
-- To retrieve an object, the client calls `retrieveObject(pid)` which returns a stream if the object exists.
+- To retrieve an object, call the Public API method `retrieveObject` which opens a stream to the object if it exists.

 **How do I find an object or check that it exists if I have the pid?**
-- To find the location of the object, the client calls `findObject` which will return the content identifier (cid) of the object.
+- To find the location of the object, call the Public API method `findObject` which will return the content identifier (cid) of the object.
 - This cid can then be used to locate the object on disk by following HashStore's store configuration.

 **How do I delete an object if I have the pid?**
-- To delete an object, the client calls `deleteObject` which will delete the object and its associated references and reference files where relevant.
+- To delete an object, call the Public API method `deleteObject` which will delete the object and its associated references and reference files where relevant.
 - Note, `deleteObject` and `tagObject` calls are synchronized on their content identifier values so that the shared reference files are not unintentionally modified concurrently.
 An object that is in the process of being deleted should not be tagged, and vice versa.
 These calls have been implemented to occur sequentially to improve clarity in the event of an unexpected conflict or issue.

-###### Working with metadata
+###### Working with metadata (store, retrieve, delete)

-The metadata objects/files for an object are stored in HashStore's '/metadata' directory.
-By default, calling `storeMetadata` will use the HashStore's default metadata namespace as the 'formatId' when storing metadata.
+HashStore's '/metadata' directory holds all metadata for objects stored in HashStore.
+To differentiate between metadata documents for a given object, HashStore includes the 'formatId' (format or namespace of the metadata) when generating the address of the metadata document to store (the hash of the 'pid' + 'formatId').
+By default, calling `storeMetadata` will use HashStore's default metadata namespace as the 'formatId' when storing metadata.
 Should the calling app wish to store multiple metadata files about an object, the client app is expected to provide a 'formatId' that represents an object format for the metadata type (ex. `storeMetadata(stream, pid, formatId)`).

 **How do I retrieve a metadata file?**
-- To find a metadata object, the client calls `retrieveMetadata` which returns a stream to the metadata file that's been stored with the default metadata namespace if it exists.
+- To find a metadata object, call the Public API method `retrieveMetadata` which returns a stream to the metadata file that's been stored with the default metadata namespace if it exists.
 - If there are multiple metadata objects, a 'formatId' must be specified when calling `retrieveMetadata` (ex. `retrieveMetadata(pid, formatId)`)

 **How do I delete a metadata file?**
-- Like `retrieveMetadata`, the client calls `deleteMetadata` which will delete the metadata object associated with the given pid.
+- Like `retrieveMetadata`, call the Public API method `deleteMetadata` which will delete the metadata object associated with the given pid.
 - If there are multiple metadata objects, a 'formatId' must be specified when calling `deleteMetadata` to ensure the expected metadata object is deleted.

-###### Working with references

-Coming Soon
+###### What are HashStore reference files?

+HashStore assumes that every object to store has a respective identifier.
+This identifier is then used when storing, retrieving and deleting an object.
+In order to facilitate this process, we create two types of reference files:
+- pid (persistent identifier) reference files
+- cid (content identifier) reference files

+These reference files are implemented in HashStore underneath the hood with no expectation for modification from the calling app/client.
+The one and only exception to this process when the calling client/app does not have an identifier, and solely stores an objects raw bytes in HashStore (calling `storeObject(InputStream)`).

+**'pid' Reference Files**
+- Pid (persistent identifier) reference files are created when storing an object with an identifier.
+- Pid reference files are located in HashStores '/refs/pid' directory
+- If an identifier is not available at the time of storing an object, the calling app/client must create this association between a pid and the object it represents by calling `tagObject` separately.
+- Each pid reference file contains a string that represents the content identifier of the object it references
+- Like how objects are stored once and only once, there is also only one pid reference file for each object.

+**'cid' Reference Files**
+- Cid (content identifier) reference files are created at the same time as pid reference files when storing an object with an identifier.
+- Cid reference files are located in HashStore's '/refs/cid' directory
+- A cid reference file is a list of all the pids that reference a cid, delimited by a new line ("\n") character

 ###### What does HashStore look like?